 81 Unique and Exciting Things to do in Cyprus

-Step back in time at the archaeological site of Kourion, located in Episkopi.
-This historical site offers a captivating journey into the past, showcasing well-preserved Greco-Roman ruins that tell stories of ancient life on the island.
+This historical site contains well-preserved Greco-Roman ruins that tell stories of ancient life on the island.

 As you wander through the site, you’ll be awed by the grand amphitheatre, which once hosted performances and gladiator contests.
-The intricate mosaics found here provide glimpses into the artistry and culture of the bygone era.
+There are also intricate mosaics to admire too.

 If you’re looking for a picture-perfect beach escape, head to Nissi Beach in Ayia Napa.
-The soft sands and crystal-clear waters of this renowned beach make it an ideal spot for relaxation and fun.
-There is a unique geological formation which surfaces a sand bar which you can walk across to a small island, as seen below.
+The soft sands and crystal-clear waters of this renowned beach are truly beautiful.
+There is a unique geological formation which surfaces a sand bar, which you can walk across to a small island, as seen below.

 Further reading: 12 of the Best Beaches in Cyprus.

 Among the highlights are the Tombs of the Kings, an awe-inspiring burial site dating back to the Hellenistic and Roman periods.
-There are also tours available so you don’t miss anything.
+There are also tours available which are good if you don’t want to miss anything.

-Find spiritual tranquillity in the Troodos Mountains by visiting Kykkos Monastery.
-The monastery holds significant religious importance on the island, as it houses a revered icon of the Virgin Mary.
+The Kykkos monastery in the Troodos mountains holds significant religious importance on the island, as it houses a revered icon of the Virgin Mary.

-Taking a boat tour to the Blue Lagoon in the Akamas Peninsula is an absolute must.
-The Blue Lagoon is known for its crystal-clear turquoise waters, making it a perfect spot for swimming, snorkelling, and enjoying the beauty of nature.
+The Blue Lagoon is known for its crystal-clear turquoise waters, making it a perfect spot for swimming, snorkelling, and enjoying nature.
+The water is so blue, it looks like a swimming pool.

 Legend says swimming in these waters will give you eternal youth or eternal beauty, depending on which legend you believe!